seekrcentral/seekr2/docs/installation.rst

   make PythonInstall
   make test # Optional

-If the PythonInstall step fails, then make sure you have installed cython
+If the PythonInstall step fails, then make sure you have upgraded cython

 ``pip install --upgrade cython``